jag-ermeister/article/article.md

 ## Use Case

 Our goal is to scan and connect to a BLE peripheral with an iOS app running in the background.
 In this case that BLE peripheral is a smart sensor for a cycling helmet called ANGi.
 The ANGi sensor will detect an impact and then the app will alert your emergency contacts of the accident with details about your location and when the crash occured.
-The user might start their bike ride before the sensor has been enabled (shake to wake) so we would like our iOS app, the *Ride App by Specialized* to scan and connect to the ANGi if the app has been backgrounded by the user.
+The user might start their bike ride before the sensor has been enabled (shake to wake) so we would like our iOS app, the [*Ride App by Specialized*](https://apps.apple.com/us/app/specialized-ride/id1374601630), to scan and connect to the ANGi if the app has been backgrounded by the user.

 More information about ANGi is available here: https://www.specialized.com/us/en/stories/angi

 ## Connecting to a device while the app is in the background

 Apple's official introduction to Core Bluetooth background processing can be found [at this link](https://developer.apple.com/library/archive/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html) and the developer documentation is [here](https://developer.apple.com/documentation/corebluetooth).
-The documentation states the an app that wishes to discover and connect to a BLE peripheral while in the background must declare the correct background mode and scan for the desired service by service UUID.
+The documentation states that an app that wishes to discover and connect to a BLE peripheral while in the background must declare the correct background mode and scan for the desired service by service UUID.

 ### Declare the correct background mode